chrisrobles/Cheatsheets/Concepts/Async/async.md

 # Asynchronous Programming

-> Asynchronous operation is one that allows the computer to **move on** to other tasks while waiting for the operation to complete
+> Asynchronous operation is one that allows the computer to **move on** to other tasks while waiting for the operation to complete.

 Time-consuming operations are made asynchronous so that the computer can execute other tasks while awaiting the completion of the original operation.